Finding the right therapist

 Finding the right therapist is more important than picking one from a website.
 Ethical, competent care is essential for your mental health – the therapist-client relationship can make you feel pretty vulnerable.

 Becoming a good therapist takes a lot of time and ongoing training.
+Check into a potential therapist’s training and experience.
 Therapists require a minimum of a Master’s degree.
-It’s generally accepted in our field that you should have five years of experience after receiving your Master’s degree before you have enough skill to be in independent private practice.
+Within the mental health field, it’s generally accepted that you should have five years of experience after receiving your Master’s degree before you have enough skill to be in independent private practice.

 Always ask your therapist about what College they are registered with and if they are vague, tell you they do not need to be registered or cannot provide you with legitimate website with a searchable database, you may wish to look elsewhere.